 Pain and suffering refers to the emotional stress or trauma you experienced.
 For example, you may have received treatment for clinical anxiety or depression from a mental health specialist as a result of the discrimination.

-A Jersey City employment discrimination lawyer can examine and produce evidence of your damages when they represent you.
+An employment discrimination lawyer can examine and produce evidence of your damages when they represent you.

 Deadlines for Employment Discrimination Cases

 If you experienced discrimination in the workplace, you must file with a New Jersey or federal agency before your case is taken to court.
 The deadlines are as follows: